olahkoo/DeepLearning-Reddit-BobTheBuilder/README.md

 ## Documentation location

-The pdf docomentation can be seen in the documentation folder.
+The pdf documentation can be seen in the documentation folder.

 ## Task description